Taught course

 You'll also work with internationally renowned academics in media, culture, and journalism studies.

 You can take part in projects to expand your knowledge and skills.
-This includes our Civic Journalism Lab collaboration with the BBC.
+This includes our Civic Journalism Lab in which we bring in industry professionals to discuss all aspects of journalism.

 Information for international students